ushham/ushham.github.io/_pages/public_defence.md

 Hi there, here is some information about the public defence, and how to find the rooms.

 ## Travel Information
-From Brussels, take the train towards Louvain-la-Neuve. **Attention Louvain-la-Neuve and Louvain are not the same place!**.
+From Brussels, take the train for Louvain-la-Neuve. **Attention 'Louvain-la-Neuve' and 'Louvain/Leuven' are not the same place!**.
 Check the [SNCB](https://www.belgiantrain.be/en) for the best route.
 The journey takes about 40 minutes from Brussels-Luxembourg station, and sometimes requires a transfer in Ottignes.
 A return journey from Brussels is €13.

 ## Defence